 EASE IN ACQUISITION—2

-Three and a half hours, no real crash.
+Solid three and a half hours, sans crash.

 For only $1.50, 100 mg of caffeine, and five calories, this is not a bad energy drink.
 Females will surely appreciate it, and males…probably won’t touch it, but they could and feel confident that they’d get a good flavor and a decent dose of energy.

 KEYWORDS: Go Girl Lemon Drop energy drink review, 5 calories per can, diet